Cynan Jones

 Cynan Jones (born 1975) is a Welsh writer, who lives and works in Ceredigion.
 Jones published his first novel, The Long Dry, in 2006.
 In 2010 he published Le Cose Che Non Vogliamo Più (Things We Don't Want Anymore) in Italian.
-He later published three novels between 2011 and 2014.
-In autumn 2016, Cove became his sixth published work.
-His work has been translated into other languages, and his short stories have appeared in a number of anthologies and publications like Granta and New Welsh Review.
-The story A Glass of Cold Water aired on BBC Radio 4 in May 2014.
+Since then, he has published four novels, Everything I Found on the Beach (2011), Bird, Blood, Snow (2012), The Dig (2014), and Cove (2016) and a collection of linked short stories, Stillicide (2019).
+He has also written a collection of children's stories and episodes of the television series Hinterland (TV series).
+His work has been translated into other languages, and his short stories have appeared in a number of anthologies and publications including Granta, New Welsh Review, and The New Yorker.

-Jones has been noted as an author and received some awards.
+Jones's writing has received awards including the Betty Trask Award (2007) and the Wales Book of the Year Fiction Prize (2015).
 In October 2017, he won the £15,000 BBC National Short Story Award for The Edge of the Shoal.

-Early career
+Early life

+Jones was born near Aberaeron, Ceredigion.
+Before becoming a full-time writer, he worked as a copywriter, a labourer and a kitchen porter, mentored in a behavioural unit and ran a wine shop.